mstefarov/cloudBox/README.md

 # cloudBox - Minecraft Classic of the Cloud.

-cloudBox is a solution for putting Minecraft Classic on the cloud, based on Twisted.
-It works by separating workloads from one single server to different servers.
+cloudBox is a distributed Minecraft server, based on Twisted.
+It is currently a Classic-only server, however it has been designed to make supporting Minecraft Modern easy.
 It is designed to be fast, efficient and powerful.

 cloudBox is currently under heavy development.
 To contact the developer, drop by #cloudbox at one of the following IRC networks: EsperNet (main channel), Freenode.